 Spot AI's Unified Video Intelligence Approach

-Spot AI connects any IP dome camera to a unified cloud dashboard, leveraging existing hardware and deploying pre-trained AI for instant event detection.
-This approach ensures rapid deployment and operational flexibility across industries.
+Spot AI connects any IP dome camera to a unified cloud dashboard, leveraging existing hardware and deploying pre-trained AI for real-time event detection.
+This approach allows for swift installation and operational flexibility across industries.
 Learn more about Spot AI's NVR solution.

 Integration and Compatibility Considerations

-ONVIF (Open Network Video Interface Forum) compliance ensures basic compatibility, but open APIs and SDKs are key for integrating with business tools and workflows.
+ONVIF (Open Network Video Interface Forum) compliance helps ensure basic compatibility, but open APIs and SDKs are key for integrating with business tools and workflows.
 Platform flexibility is essential for future-proofing your investment.

 Infrastructure Assessment and Planning

-Assess network capacity, power delivery (PoE/PoE+), and storage needs before deployment.
-High-resolution streams require robust infrastructure, and future expansion needs should be considered from the start.
+Assess network capacity, power delivery (PoE/PoE+), and storage needs before installation.
+High-resolution streams require reliable infrastructure, and future expansion needs should be considered from the start.

 Scalability and Future-Proofing